 The protective techniques that firewalls employ sometimes create unexpected side effects for legitimate applications.
 One problem that can crop up involves Outlook Web Access (OWA).
 Normally OWA works perfectly.
-But sometimes,
+But sometimes, for no discernible reason, certain messages will not display.

 When a user tries to access a message, Internet Explorer produces the nondescript "This page cannot be displayed" error, with no further information.
 The message may be accessible from inside the organization or over a VPN, though, which makes it all the more puzzling.